Laser Clay Shooting System

+The laser shooting idea was subsequently taken up by other manufacturers.
+The principle of a laser gun, which fires beams of light at a reflective target, inspired pigeon clay shooting simulators, where the pigeon clays are replaced with reflective flying disks.
+The product of this type was an analogue system developed by UK company Lasersport.
+In the early 2020s, a digital laser clay shooting system was developed by SLR Games, also a UK manufacturer.

 Overview

-The Laser Clay Shooting System was a shooting simulation that were present in many former bowling alleys in Japan.
+The Laser Clay Shooting System was a shooting simulation that was present in many former bowling alleys in Japan.
 In the simulation, players fire their laser rifles at moving targets produced by an overhead projector.
 A series of reflections determines whether or not the target was hit by the "laser shot"; when a hit is registered, the projector displays a picture of a destroyed target.

 The Laser Clay Shooting System was redesigned in 1974 and was renamed "Mini Laser Clay".
 This game would be displayed in arcades as opposed to bowling alleys.
 Mini Laser Clay consisted of two shooting ranges in which up to four players could play simultaneously.
 Players would pay ¥100 to shoot ten clay pigeons with two shots per pigeon; players would "pull" each clay pigeon by stepping on a button near their feet.
 High scores would earn players tokens which could be exchanged for prizes.
 Cheaper models of Mini Laser Clay featured single players who would shoot targets, projected by a 16mm film, at an arcade cabinet with a revolver.